 Modern Foreign Languages

-We want to equip them with not only the minimum statutory requirements of the National Curriculum but to prepare them for the opportunities, responsibilities, and experiences of later life.
+We want to equip them with not only the minimum statutory requirements of the National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 For example, our children will be able to order food in a restaurant in Spanish or tell someone how they are feeling.
-The children learned specific words that will allow them to have conversations with others in other languages.
+The children learn specific words that will allow for them to have conversations with others in Spanish.

 We want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
 This often feeds into the modern foreign languages curriculum as we are introducing a new culture to our children.